 Step 1: Water the Anthurium

-In its current pot, a few hours before I transplant my Anthurium, I thoroughly water the plant.
+In its current pot, a few hours before I transplant the Anthurium, thoroughly water the plant.
 I actually want to see water running straight through the bottom drainage holes.

-The reason for this is that a root ball that is moist is much easier to transplant, and it helps the roots more easily deal with the stress of being repotted too.
+The reason for this is that a moist root ball is much easier to transplant, and it helps the roots more easily deal with the stress of being repotted too.
 This is healthier for the plant.

-In this step, I also remove any flowers that have wilted or leaves that have browned.
+In this step, I also remove any flowers that have wilted or leave that have browned.

 Step 2: Prepare the New Pot and Soil

-Before I throw the potting mix into my new pot, I first cover the drainage holes with a paper towel so the soil doesn’t escape.
+Before I throw the potting mix into my new pot, I cover the drainage holes with a paper towel, so the soil doesn’t escape.
 You can also use a coffee filter or a piece of mesh.

-With my pot ready, I fill up the new pot with the fresh soil up until about 1-2 inches from the top of the rim.
+With my pot ready, I fill the new pot with fresh soil up until about 1-2 inches from the top of the rim.
 I then water the potting mix thoroughly.